rgardn14-max/megr2157-portfolio/docs/assignments/A03/index.md

 ### Time Spent

-The total time spent on this assignment was approximately **3 hours**.
+The total time spent on this assignment was approximately 3 hours.
 This included hand calculations, parametric CAD modeling, material setup, FEA setup, troubleshooting, and analyzing the final results.

 ### CAD File